Alec Baldwin Might ‘Play Trump’ At White House DC Dinner

 — Donald J. Trump (@realDonaldTrump) February 25, 2017

-Last Saturday, United States President Donald Trump announced via Twitter that he will not be attending this year’s White House Correspondents’ Association Dinner following an announcement that he’s barring news sites like the CNN, The New York Times and The Washington Post to access White House press briefing due to “fake news.”
+Last Saturday, United States President Donald Trump announced via Twitter that he will not be attending this year’s White House Correspondents’ Association Dinner.
+This was after the president announced that news sites like the CNN, The New York Times and The Washington Post are now barred to access White House press briefing due to “fake news.”
 The annual press party will be hosting “some of the best political journalism of the past year” which makes sense for Trump’s absence.

 The only question is who will play the president if Donald Trump would not attend the press party?
 People’s choice has it that Alec Baldwin should.